Best Car Insurance in Vermont for 2025 [Your Guide to the Top 10 Companies]

 What is the most popular car brand in Vermont?

 Toyota, Ford, Subaru, Chevrolet, and Honda are the most well-known automakers in Vermont.
-To be more precise, the state’s most popular car is the Toyota RAV4.
+To be more precise, the most popular car in the U.S. is the Toyota RAV4.
 The Ram 1500/2500/3500, Subaru Crosstrek, Toyota Tacoma, and Ford F-Series are other well-liked vehicles.

 What is the average cost of auto insurance in Vermont?